portlandcodeschool/jse-fall14-3/stacyFabian/stacyFabianWeek3Homework.md

 console.log(array.join('a')); //What will this print?
 	Answer: 'a'
-	Actual print out: [see below]
+	Actual print out:
+	cab
 	-> undefined
-		" a"
-	// This is "acab" because the argument passed is "a" and that is put in front of each item in the array and currently the array only has "c" and "a" in it.

 ```

 **c)**  Similarly, predict the outcome here:
 ```
 array.length=0;
-	Answer: This will reset the property length to 0 but will leave the 0 and 1 properties with the values 'a' and 'b' respectively.
+	Answer: This will output 0 and reset the property length to 0 but will leave the 0 and 1 properties with the values 'c' and 'b' respectively.

 console.log(array.join(array.push(array.push('a')))); // What will this print?
 ```